 It’s going to be a LONG and time consuming project.

 But at least now we don’t have to worry about the porch collapsing!

 Now for the fun stuff!
 We have to figure out what kind of porch skirting we want (because chicken wire ain’t ever happening).

 |tsk tsk – skirting doesn’t line-up with the columns|

 Any stand out to y’all?
-I’m wanting to stay away from the diamond lattice if I can as it’s too common looking to me unless done with a bit of flair like the blue lattice above.
-The square lattice is easy to find and not as typically used, and keeps with the straight lines of our Foursquare….or do we try something fun and fancy like in the last picture?
+I’m wanting to stay away from the typical diamond wall lattice if I can as it’s too common looking to me unless done with a bit of flair like the blue lattice above.
+The square lattice is easy to find and not as typically used, and keeps with the straight lines of our Foursquare….or do we try something fun, fancy…and way more punishingly difficult…like in the last picture?

 Comment below!
 I want to hear input! :)

 p.s. – a great resource for the proper way to install skirting and historically what was used for skirt designs can be found at Old House Guy.